Ilham Aliyev: Wealth and corruption

-His critic Khadija Ismayilova was detained in December 2014 and sentenced in September 2015 to seven-and-a-half years in prison on trumped-up charges.
-She was conditionally released in May 2016, but three and a half years later, still remains subject to a travel ban and has been unable to leave the country despite numerous applications to do so.
+Ismayilova was later detained in December 2014 and sentenced in September 2015 to 7½ years in prison on trumped-up charges.
+She was conditionally released in May 2016, in 2020 she was still subject to a travel ban and had been unable to leave the country despite numerous applications to do so.
 Lawyers will be seeking permission for Ismayilova to travel to the UK to give evidence in the trial of Paul Radu, a Romanian journalist who is co-founder and executive director of investigative reporting group OCCRP (the Organized Crime and Corruption Reporting Project).
 Radu is being sued for defamation in London by Azerbaijani MP, Javanshir Feyziyev, over two articles in OCCRP's award-winning Azerbaijan Laundromat series about money-laundering out of Azerbaijan.
 Ismayilova, OCCRP's lead reporter in Azerbaijan, is a key witness in the case.

-Aliyev was also included on a list of figures (others being the Minister of Emergency Situations Kamaladdin Heydarov, head of the Presidential Administration Ramiz Mehdiyev and First Lady Mehriban Aliyeva) accused of accepting bribes of 1,000,000$ USD from MP candidates to guarantee their "election win" and inclusion to the parliament.
+Aliyev was also included on a list of figures (others being the Minister of Emergency Situations Kamaladdin Heydarov, head of the Presidential Administration Ramiz Mehdiyev and First Lady Mehriban Aliyeva) accused of accepting bribes of $1,000,000 USD from MP candidates to guarantee their "election win" and inclusion to the parliament.
 This high-level corruption scandal is widely called the Gulargate.
+In US diplomatic channels, Aliyev's tactics has even been likened to those who head criminal organizations.

-Lobbying and moneylaundering
+Lobbying and money laundering

 Azerbaijan's oil wealth has made it possible for the regime to engage in extensive lobbying efforts.
 In 2017, the Aliyev family was implicated in the Azerbaijani laundromat scandal, which was a complex money-laundering scheme to pay off prominent European politicians to deflect criticism of Aliyev and promote a positive image of his regime.
+Much of Aliyev's and his families wealth is hidden through an elaborate network of offshore companies.